random-logic/ironclad-design/CASE_ANALYSIS.md

 ### Behavior in Image Space
+**Table 5-1.** The effect of image characteristic differences on the mAP.
+These results were obtained from manual inspection of images with the lowest and highest mAPs.

 | Name                | Large Brightness / Contrast Difference | Pose / Expression Variation | Unique Face Shape? | mAP  |
 |---------------------|----------------------------------------|-----------------------------|--------------------|------|